RunestoneInteractive/rs/docs/source/server_feature.rst

       The ``dstart`` script is not for production.
 It is only for development.
 It is not secure, and it is designed to let you interact with one service at a time.
 It does not redirect you to other services.
 So for example if you ``dstart runestone`` and try to go to a course it will fail.
 But if you ``dstart runestone`` and want to work on the course page by just reloading, it will work great and will be much faster than rebuilding the container.

+You will need to make sure that you have some of your host side environment variables defined correctly.
+Mainly the ``RUNESTONE_PATH`` which should point to your ``rs`` folder.
+And ``DEV_DBURL`` which should point to your local database.
+If you configured the database to run inside docker then it should be something like ``postgresql://runestone:runestone@localhost:5432/runestone_dev``.
+Whereas your ``DC_DEV_DBURL`` will reference the ``db`` service rather than localhost.

+.. note:: web2py does not see changes in modules

+      The web2py server will notice changes made in the controllers, models, and views folders.
+But does not see changes in the modules folder.
+You will simply need to restart ``dstart`` to see changes in the modules folder.